European Directive 2010/63

 The UK has now left the European Union and had already transposed this Directive into domestic law in 2012.
 References tying UK law to this Directive were removed in 2019.

 In November 2008, it was decided that the European Directive concerning the use of animals in research should be revised, marking the start of a process that would take nearly two years to complete.

 The final text of the Directive was finalised and signed on 22nd September 2010.
 It was formally published in the Official Journal of the European Union on the 20th October 2010 and was given its final name: 2010/63/EU.
 The directive then entered into force on the 9th November 2010, which put the deadline for Member States to transpose it into their own words by 10th November 2012.

 The Directive came into force across the EU on January 1st 2013.

-Linked below are the UK Bioscience Sector Coalition response to the Home Office consultation on implementation of the Directive in the UK (September 2011) and a list of questions and answers about the Coalition's response (September 2011).
+Linked below are the UK Bioscience Sector Coalition responses to the Home Office consultation on the implementation of the Directive in the UK (September 2011) and a list of questions and answers about the Coalition's response (September 2011).

 This legislation is largely a framework, and laws governing animal experiments in the UK, for example, were very much stricter.
 A few years ago, it became clear that officials within the European Commission wished to revise the Directive to promote improvements in the welfare of laboratory animals and to further encourage the development of alternative methods.